nabla-c0d3/nassl/README.md

 ### src/_nassl/

-Classes implemented in C are part of the nassl._nassl namespace.
+Classes implemented in C are part of the nassl.\_nassl namespace.
 They try to stay as close as possible to OpenSSL's API.
 In most cases, Python methods of such objects directly match the OpenSSL function with same name.
-For example the _nassl.SSL.read() Python method matches OpenSSL's SSL_read() function.
+For example the \_nassl.SSL.read() Python method matches OpenSSL's SSL\_read() function.
-Those C classes should be considered internal.
+These C classes should be considered internal.

 Build